Median – Tutorial, Calculations & Examples

 3. Count along the ordered dataset from left to right until you reach the fifth number.
 In this example, it is six which is the midpoint value.

-Using an even number of values.
-In this instance, we’ll imagine the finishing times of ten runners who have completed a circuit of a track.
+In another example, using an even number of values, we’ll imagine the finishing times of ten runners who have completed a circuit of a track.

 Their times are 1 min 9s, 56s, 1 min 10s, 48s, 1 min 19s, 1 min 2s, 59s, 1 min 11s, 1 min 15s and 1 min dead.